libretro/docs/docs/guides/controller-autoconfiguration.md

 4. Try a game in a core that uses all mappings on your controller.
 After you have loaded the game it's possible that you have to change the native controller to your controller in `Quick Menu` -> `Settings` -> `Input` -> `RetroPad Binds` -> `Port 1 Controls` -> `Device Index` -- for example if you want to use both thumbsticks you have to change `PS1` to `DualShock` in PlayStation cores.
 If it's difficult for you to find a game that uses all buttons, you can set `Settings` -> `Input` -> `Hotkeys` (for example Save state, Load state, Fastforward, and Rewind) for unused buttons, so you can evaluate all mappings.
 5. Use `Settings` -> `Inputs` -> `Port 1 Controls` -> `Reset to Default Controls` to clear manual bindings and rely on the new profile.
 6. Unplug your joypad an re-plug it.
 See if it is auto configured.

-**Warning "Clear manual bindings"**
-    It is important to to skip the step of clearing manual bindings after using the `Save Controller Profile` command.
-In order to avoid issues using your profile in the future, remember to go to `Settings` -> `Input` -> `RetroPad Binds` -> `Port 1 Controls` -> `Reset to Default Controls` to reset the manual settings _before_ completing this process.

 If you are happy with your profile, you can submit it to RetroArch so that other users benefit: